|

 funding to construct a new $975 million stadium

 adjacent to the Metrodome.
-Construction will force
+Construction forced

 to play at TCF Bank Stadium (home of the Minnesota